 When you apply for admission to Harvey Mudd as a first-year student, you may be considered for our merit-based scholarships.
 These awards recognize outstanding academic achievement and encourage the best and the brightest to join the Harvey Mudd community.
 Review each award description to determine whether you need to submit any additional application forms or credentials to be considered for any of these awards.

-Scholarships and awards based upon merit are awarded to first-year students by the Harvey Mudd Office of Admission.
-Transfer students are not eligible for merit award programs.
-In determining who will receive our merit-based awards, the Office of Admission looks primarily at academic achievement—financial need is not considered.
+Scholarships and awards based upon merit are packaged to first-year students by the Harvey Mudd Office of Admission.
+Transfer students are not eligible for merit-based scholarship programs.
+In determining who will receive our merit-based scholarships, the Office of Admission looks primarily at academic achievement—financial need is not considered.

-Once awarded, students must maintain satisfactory academic progress (SAP) and be enrolled full time (at least 12 units) to remain eligible for the scholarships.
+Once packaged, students must maintain satisfactory academic progress (SAP) and be enrolled full time (at least 12 units) to remain eligible for the scholarships.

-All questions regarding eligibility and application procedures for merit awards should be directed to the Office of Admission.
+All questions regarding eligibility and application procedures for merit-based scholarships should be directed to the Office of Admission.